wenlongche/SrcExpl/readme.md

 " // Set "Space" key for back from the definition context let g:SrcExpl_gobackKey = "<SPACE>"

-" // In order to avoid conflicts, the Source Explorer should know what plugins " // except itself are using buffers.
-And you need add their buffer names into " // below listaccording to the command ":buffers!" let g:SrcExpl_pluginList = [
+" // In order to avoid conflicts, the Source Explorer should know what plugins except " // itself are using buffers.
+And you need add their buffer names into below list " // according to the command ":buffers!" let g:SrcExpl_pluginList = [
         \ "__Tag_List__",
+        \ "_NERD_tree_",
-        \ "_NERD_tree_"
+        \ "Source_Explorer"
     \ ]

+" // The color schemes used by Source Explorer.
+There are five color schemes " // supported for now - Red, Cyan, Green, Yellow and Magenta.
+Source Explorer " // will pick up one of them randomly when initialization. let g:SrcExpl_colorSchemeList = [
+        \ "Red",
+        \ "Cyan",
+        \ "Green",
+        \ "Yellow",
+        \ "Magenta"
+    \ ]

 " // Enable/Disable the local definition searching, and note that this is not " // guaranteed to work, the Source Explorer doesn't check the syntax for now.
 " // It only searches for a match with the keyword according to command 'gd' let g:SrcExpl_searchLocalDef = 1

+" // Workaround for Vim bug @https://goo.gl/TLPK4K as any plugins using autocmd for " // BufReadPre might have conflicts with Source Explorer. e.g. YCM, Syntastic etc. let g:SrcExpl_nestedAutoCmd = 1

 " // Do not let the Source Explorer update the tags file when opening let g:SrcExpl_isUpdateTags = 0